Skadic/MA_BlockTrees/expose/01_introduction.typ

 The first section will be a brief introduction into the topic, which is followed by a section of theoretical foundations relevant to this thesis.
 Next, we describe block trees themselves and their construction more extensively.
-This is followed by a description of implementation details for the implementation of this thesis.
+This is followed by a description of implementation details for the implementati#todo[cite florian's paper] for bit vectors with rank and select support.on of this thesis.
 The last two sections will be a practical evaluation and a closing section discussing the results and future possible work.
 The resulting tentative outline is as follows: